-The three-dimensional nature of UVP5 observations opens the door to fully three-dimensional reconstructions of particle export fluxes.
+The three-dimensional nature of UVP5 observations paves the way for fully three-dimensional reconstructions of particle export fluxes in the ocean interior.
 This will greatly benefit from particle flux compilations that span the full depth of the ocean (Mouw et al., 2016), and that harmonize discrepancies between different flux measurement methods (Bisson et al., 2018).
-Ongoing deployments of UVP instruments, including on Argo floats, will rapidly increase the number of PSD observations with high vertical resolution.
-In turn, three-dimensional reconstructions of export will enable a better characterization the ocean's ability to sequester carbon, and, in combination with models (DeVries & Weber, 2017; Siegel et al., 2014), a better understanding of the processes behind the ocean's biological pump.
+Ongoing deployments of UVP instruments, including on Argo floats, will rapidly increase the number of PSD observations with high vertical resolution (Picheral et al., 2022).
+In turn, three-dimensional reconstructions of export will enable a better characterization of the ocean's ability to sequester carbon (Boyd et al., 2019), and, in combination with models (DeVries & Weber, 2017; Siegel et al., 2014), a better understanding of the processes behind the ocean's biological pump (Siegel et al., 2022).